ezpublishlegacyprojects/ezchat/trunk/extension/ezchat/ajaxchat/readme.txt

 	$config['socketServerEnabled'] = true;

-This tells the server-side chat script to push updates to the socket server.
+This tells the server-side chat script to broadcast chat messages via the socket server.
-It tells clients to establish a permanent connection to the socket server to listen for updates.
+Chat clients will establish a permanent connection to the socket server to listen for chat messages.

-Clients connected to the socket server will only send update requests to the web server if

-	1. The socket server update is not caused by their own messages sent.
-	2. The socket server update applies to their current channel (or private message box).
-	3. The socket server update is relevant to their view (e.g. the shoutbox does not display channel messages).
+By default only local clients (127.0.0.1,::1) may broadcast messages.
+Clients allowed to broadcast messages may also handle the channel authentication.
+If your socket server is running on another host you should set the broadcast_clients option to the chat server IP.

 Using the socket server increases response time while improving server performance at the same time.